advocations/skype/Skype/UCWA/decline_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

-This resource is used to decline an incoming [messagingInvitation (UCWA)](messagingInvitation_ref.md), [phoneAudioInvitation (UCWA)](phoneAudioInvitation_ref.md) or[onlineMeetingInvitation (UCWA)](onlineMeetingInvitation_ref.md) as part of a new or existing[conversation (UCWA)](conversation_ref.md). decline causes the corresponding invitation to fail with an indication that it was declined.
-For an incoming [messagingInvitation (UCWA)](messagingInvitation_ref.md), decline will make the instant messaging modality disconnected in the corresponding conversation.
-For an incoming [phoneAudioInvitation (UCWA)](phoneAudioInvitation_ref.md), decline will make the phone audio modality disconnected in the corresponding conversation.
-For an incoming [onlineMeetingInvitation (UCWA)](onlineMeetingInvitation_ref.md), decline will terminate the conversation.
-Other participants may remain active in the [onlineMeeting (UCWA)](onlineMeeting_ref.md).
+This resource is used to decline an incoming [messagingInvitation](messagingInvitation_ref.md), [phoneAudioInvitation](phoneAudioInvitation_ref.md) or [onlineMeetingInvitation](onlineMeetingInvitation_ref.md) as part of a new or existing [conversation](conversation_ref.md). decline causes the corresponding invitation to fail with an indication that it was declined.
+For an incoming [messagingInvitation](messagingInvitation_ref.md), decline will make the instant messaging modality disconnected in the corresponding conversation.
+For an incoming [phoneAudioInvitation](phoneAudioInvitation_ref.md), decline will make the phone audio modality disconnected in the corresponding conversation.
+For an incoming [onlineMeetingInvitation](onlineMeetingInvitation_ref.md), decline will terminate the conversation.
+Other participants may remain active in the [onlineMeeting](onlineMeeting_ref.md).

 ### Properties